linq2db/docs/source/articles/get-started/asp-dotnet-core/index.md

     }
 }
 ```

-`DataConnection` will used the options passed into the base constructor to setup the connection.
+`DataConnection` will use the options passed into the base constructor to setup the connection.
-> [!NOTE]
-> `DataConnection` supports `LinqToDbConnectionOptions`.
-However `DataContext` is not yet supported.